PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Acknowledgments

 \section{Acknowledgments}

 We are sincerely grateful to the MIT Laboratory for Computational Physiology for providing the MIMIC-CXR dataset.
 We are also grateful to Philips Health Care and MIT Lab for Computational Physiology for the provision of the eICU dataset.
+The financial supports of the “the Fundamental Research Funds for the Central Universities” (2021JBM001) is acknowledged.